The benefits of planting trees

-- you might need an Environmental Impact Assessment (EIA) may for larger schemes;
+- An Environmental Impact Assessment (EIA) may be needed for larger schemes

-- keep in mind what the site will look like in the short term and long term; and
+- What the site will look like in the short and long term

-- Tree planting is usually carried out between October and March, avoiding frost and snow.
+Tree planting is usually carried out between October and March.

 Access and maintenance

-- plan your maintenance at the design stage as it can minimise tree losses;
+Think about how you'll access the planted trees.
+Plan your maintenance at the design stage as it can minimise tree losses.

 The first 5 years are critical and saplings are at their most vulnerable.
 After this, the canopy will shade the ground and reduce competition from other plants.